-Details of related party transactions involving the Group in 2023 are disclosed in Note 28 of the financial statements.
+Details of related party transactions involving the Group in 2024 are disclosed in Note 28 of the financial statements.
 The company applies enhanced procedures for related parties' transactions and has set a mechanism to regulate transactions with related parties in order to minimize conflicts of interest.

-Process of approval for related-party transactions includes
+Process of approval for related-party transactions includes:

-- · Identifying the accounts of all related party including personal and associate companies - · Identifying and listing all transactions and balances related to the identified accounts - Obtain the approval of the Board on quarterly basis - Discussed and approved by the shareholders annually at the Annual General Assembly Meeting (AGM)
+- Identifying the accounts of all related party including personal and associate companies. - · Identifying and listing all transactions and balances related to the identified accounts. - Obtain the approval of the Board on quarterly basis. - Discussed and approved by the Shareholders annually at the Annual General Assembly Meeting (AGM).

-Status of compliance with CBB's High Level Controls Module
+Status of compliance with Central Bank of Bahrain High Level Controls Module

-BNH as a Bahrain Bourse listed company and the Group subsidiaries (bni and bnl) as a CBB regulated entities are required to comply with the HC Module of the CBB Rulebook, Volumes 6 and 3.
-The HC Module contains both Rules and Guidance; Rules must be complied with, but Guidance may either be complied with or noncompliance explained to the shareholders by way of an annual report and to the CBB.
+BNH as a Bahrain Bourse listed company and the Group subsidiaries (bni and bnl) as a Central Bank of Bahrain regulated entities are required to comply with the HC Module of the Central Bank of Bahrain Rulebook, Volumes 6 and 3.
+The HC Module contains both Rules and Guidance; Rules must be complied with, but Guidance may either be complied with or noncompliance explained to the Shareholders by way of an annual report and to the Central Bank of Bahrain.

-BNH has provided the following explanations in relation to the below Guidance in Module HC Volume 6
+BNH has provided the following explanations in relation to the below Guidance in Module HC Volume 6:

-HC-1.3.6 states that No Director holds more than 3 Directorships in public companies in Bahrain with the provision that no conflict of interest may exist (which includes having an interest in companies in the same line of business), and the Board should not propose the election or re-election of any director who does.
-Two of BNH directors, Mr. Farooq AlMoayyed and Mr. Jehad Amin hold more than three but not more than 5 directorships in public companies in Bahrain which is in compliance with principle 1 of the Corporate Governance Code 2018 and there is no conflict of interests between their other directorships and that of the Group.
+HC-1.3.6 states that No Director holds more than 3 Directorships in public companies in Bahrain with the provision that no conflict of interest may exist (which includes having an interest in companies in the same line of business), and the Board should not propose the election or re-election of any Director who does.
+One of BNH Directors, Mr. Jehad Amin hold more than three but not more than 5 directorships in public companies in Bahrain which is in compliance with principle 1 of the Corporate Governance Code 2018 and there is no conflict of interests between their other Directorships and that of the Group.